PerfectoCode/Samples/Appium/Java/testing_landscape_portrait/README.md

 private final String Perfecto_Host = "MyHost.perfectomobile.com";
 ```

-Download the test's application from [here](https://github.com/PerfectoCode/AppsForSamples/tree/master/selendroid-test-app-0.17.0) and upload to your mobile cloud.<br/>
+- Download the test's application from [here](https://github.com/PerfectoCode/AppsForSamples/tree/master/selendroid-test-app-0.17.0) and upload to your mobile cloud.<br/>

-Change the following line at [PerfectoTestNG](src/test/java/PerfectoTestNG.java) class, set the "NEW_APP_PATH" field to be the path of the application in your mobile cloud repository.
+- Set the "NEW_APP_PATH" field to be the path of the application in your mobile cloud repository.
+This can be done at [PerfectoTestNG](src/test/java/PerfectoTestNG.java) class.
 ```Java
 capabilities.setCapability("app", "NEW_APP_PATH");
 ```